This document provides an explanation of a Pluralsight Learning Matrix, the benefits it can provide, and when/why one would be used.

 Increase ROI through enhanced usage and adoption.

-If your needs needs extend beyond what can be contained in one or a few Learning Matrices(many major topics , multiple teams, etc…), the content services team may recommend a Technology Strategy Plan.
+If your needs extend beyond what can be contained in one or a few Learning Matrices(many major topics , multiple teams, etc…), the Skills Strategy team may recommend a Technology Strategy Plan.

 The first step in a Learning Matrix is Discovery.

-Following discovery, the Content Services team will build and deliver an initial Learning Matrix Draft to be reviewed.
+Following discovery, the Skills Strategy team will build and deliver an initial Learning Matrix Draft to be reviewed.

-If necessary, The Content Services team will modify and delivery a final draft as part of the iteration mentioned above.
+If necessary, The Skills Strategy team will modify and deliver a final draft as part of the iteration mentioned above.

-Now that you know what a Learning Matrix is, feel free to talk with us about engaging our Content Services team here, or contact your CSM/Account Executive.
+Now that you know what a Learning Matrix is, feel free to talk with us about engaging our Skills Strategy team here, or contact your CSM/Account Executive.